You Asked, We Answered

 Can you clarify how imaging tests such as MRI and PET are different or similar?

 Source: Clifford R. Jack, Jr., M.D.

-Here is a brief explanation: MRI reveals things about the anatomy of the brain, such as the presence of small or large strokes or whether certain areas of the brain are shrunken due to the effects of a degenerative disease.
+Here is a brief explanation: Magnetic resonance imagery (MRI) reveals things about the anatomy of the brain, such as the presence of small or large strokes or whether certain areas of the brain are shrunken due to the effects of a degenerative disease.

 What are the benefits of the Mediterranean diet?
 What about plant-based diets or others?
 Is there research showing the benefits of those as well?